 Lens and Glasses Types and Needs

 As the name indicates, GUNNAR designed gaming glasses for gamers.
 The main difference with the glasses for gamers is the frame design.
 The frames focus on comfort and compatibility for gaming (for example, specific designs to work with headsets).
-The lens options for each type of glasses are the same (although some lens types are only available with certain frames, narrow your search in our store to see which frames are available in the lens type you need).
+The blue light lens options for each type of glasses are the same (although some lens types are only available with certain frames, narrow your search in our store to see which frames are available in the lens type you need).
 If you prefer a different set of frames, any frames that support the type of lenses you need will do just fine for you.
-Our patented technology, however, is not in the frames, but in the lenses!
+Our patented blue light lens technology, however, is not in the frames, but in the lenses!

 You should consider getting Clear lenses if one or more of the following apply to you: